edhowland/A_Gentle_Intro_to_Dotfgiles/README.md

 1. ls : You must use '-a' or the '--all' flag to see them.
 2. bash: hidden in filename globbing.
-3. Graphical file managers [like GNome Nautilus] only show if correct menu option is selected.
+3. Graphical file managers [like GNome Nautilus] only show if Control+H is pressed

 ## Wikipedia.org article on hidden files